ISAITB/docs-services/source/introduction/index.rst

 ~~~~~~~~~~~~

 A **test session** represents a single execution of a test case.
 It typically involves the provision of
-configuration from the user starting the test, goes through the steps the test case foresees and eventually
+configuration from the user starting the test, goes through the steps the test case foresees, and eventually
 completes providing the session's overall result.

 .. index:: Test session context